 - Adding trailer skirts and other aerodynamic solutions to the exterior of your truck, you could save thousands of dollars by increasing your fuel economy.
 While the shape of the trailer makes transporting goods efficient, it doesn’t make for a very efficient drive; by adding aerodynamic solutions, you could make a small investment with a big return.

 Balancing Your Tires

-Using a wheel-end balancer will reduce vibrations, thus reducing rolling resistance, and decreasing the 13% of your fuel that goes to overcoming that rolling resistance.
+- Using a wheel-end balancer will reduce vibrations, reduce rolling resistance, and decreasing the 13% of your fuel that goes to overcoming that rolling resistance.
 Read more about internal balancing solutions here, and find out how much you could save in your fleet by using those solutions here.

 Learn more industry solutions to increase fuel efficiency at the Environmental Research & Education Foundation webinar here.
 It’s a free webinar that focuses on waste-collection fleets, and is designed to educate on fuel-efficiency practices.

 EXTEND OIL LIFE TO REDUCE FLEET COSTS